 2. Time-lagged correlation.

 Here, we use time to study the role of miRNA in long distance systemic-N signaling, as they are important developmental regulators that are able to travel from shoot-to-root [Ying add ref].
 We will mine the time-series mRNA and sRNA expression data to identify putative miRNAs traveling between shoots-to-roots based on the cross-organ correlation between precursor miRNA and mature miRNA over time.
 We will first identify miRNAs that show significant variance across the time series (Fig. 2).
-For such miRNA, if the correlation between pre-miRNA and mature miRNA in different organs is high (e.g. pre-miRNA in shoots correlates with mature miRNA in roots), it implies transportation of miRNA or its precursor from shoots to roots (Fig. 2).
-We will use both simple correlation and lagged correlation, because if the time of transportation is much shorter than the time interval in our time series, correlation will reveal such relationship; if the time of transportation is comparable to our time interval (e.g. if it is a continuous process), lagged correlation will be used.
+For such miRNA, if the correlation between pre-miRNA and mature miRNA in different organs is high (e.g. pre-miRNA in shoots correlates with mature miRNA in roots), we infer transportation of miRNA or its precursor from shoots to roots (Fig. 2).
+We will use both simple correlation and lagged correlation, because if the time of transportation is much shorter than the time interval in our time series, correlation will reveal such relationship; if the time of transportation is comparable to our time interval, lagged correlation will be used.
 In our study, we will focus on traveling miRNAs that differentially accumulate in the split-root plants compared to the control (e.g. Sp.KNO3 vs. C.KNO3), because they possibly mediate systemic N-signaling.
-However, such methods of detecting traveling miRNAs based on correlation or lagged correlation across organs can be applied as a general method for mathematically detecting long distance traveling miRNAs.
+However, such methods of detecting traveling miRNAs based on correlation or lagged correlation across organs can be applied as a general method for mathematically detecting long distance traveling miRNAs in any species.

 Finally, genes and miRNAs identified above can be used to construct a systemic-N responsive network taking a multinetwork approach to connect these differentially regulated genes to their network partners by protein-protein, protein-DNA, miRNA-RNA interaction [Gutierrez et al 2008], in addition to expression correlation.
 Such a network will fuel the GWAS in Aim S1.